prithviBytes/excel-backend/readme.md

 Grid Layout: The ability to display data in a grid layout is a fundamental feature of any spreadsheet application.
 Your web application should allow users to create, edit, and view data in a grid format.
+[DONE]

 Formula Bar: The formula bar is where users can enter formulas and functions to perform calculations on their data.
 Your web application should have a formula bar that allows users to enter formulas and view the results.